-Following on from my last blog, in which I told you about the changes we’re making to the ADI part 3 test, I’ve received a number of questions.
+Following on from my last blog post, in which I told you about the changes we’re making to the ADI part 3 test, I’ve received a number of questions.

 In this blog, I’ll address the most frequently asked questions and give you information on what you need to do to make sure you’re prepared for the changes being introduced in October 2017.